-Book editors review, re-organise and rewrite manuscripts written by authors to facilitate their publication.
-So, what does a book editor do?
-A book editor:
+Book editors review, reorganise and rewrite manuscripts written by authors to facilitate their publication.
+Some of these tasks include:

-- Incorporates knowledge and information that the writer may not be aware of
+- Incorporating knowledge and information that the writer may not be aware of

 - Enhances the logic, flow and structure of the manuscript.

-The role of a book editor has changed over the years.
-There were times when book editors championed the cause of authors and shared great personal bonds with them.
-Today, there are demands on the book editor to acquire bestsellers and the focus seems to have shifted to marketing the book, rather than editing.
+The role of book editors has changed over the years.
 Though editing may not be a cost-effective process for the publishing house, the fact remains that an effective editing process is fundamental to creating a good manuscript.

 Though at times, the same editor can perform two tasks, it is often rare to find a book editor who performs all of the editing processes.
-Since the role of a book editor is not limited to one or two tasks, finding the right book editor is very important, and the definition of ‘right editor’ can vary from author to author according to their requirements.
-Here’s a brief description of the types of editors that an author should consider before taking the final call.
+Since the role of a book editor is not limited to one or two tasks, finding the right person for the job is very important, and the definition of ‘right editor’ can vary from author to author according to their requirements.
+Here’s a brief description that can help you in finding an editor.

 Acquisition editors are the ones who determine if the book would be a profitable choice for the publisher.